 At the same time, these programs might have a tougher time filling in positional gaps, which arise from injuries, players transferring to other schools, and other unexpected circumstances.
 If the program is put in a situation where they need game-ready talent, they might struggle to make that adjustment.

 How this impacts your college baseball search

-Our data shows that it’s not so cut and dry.
+Our data indicates that the situation is not straightforward.
 We’ve found that a lot of programs have a good balance of developing their freshman class and introducing transfer students.
 Having said this, there are still plenty of schools that sit on both ends of the spectrum.

-This information is beneficial because it will help you find a college baseball program that is aligned with your preferences.
+This information will benefit you by enabling you to find a college baseball program that aligns with your preferences.
 The good news is that college baseball roster postings are easily accessible.
 The bad news is that measuring incoming transfers is tedious and time consuming.
 Some programs identify transfers on their roster page, but a vast majority do not.
 This leaves you with the option of manually cross checking rosters from the previous years.

 That is where the TeamFacts Tool comes into play.
 We evaluate the key components of every NCAA baseball program, including incoming transfer data.
-These metrics are presented in a user friendly tool so you can filter, search, and compare any NCAA baseball program.
+We present these metrics in a user-friendly tool so that you can filter, search, and compare any NCAA baseball program.

 College baseball programs are not all created equally.
 Similarly, every player has a unique set of circumstances and preferences.
 These two pieces need to be aligned for a player to increase their chances of an enjoyable college baseball experience.
 Evaluating a program’s incoming transfer tendencies is just one of many things that players should consider throughout their college baseball search.